Kate Faasse: College career

 Faasse finished her junior season as NCAA Division I's leading scorer with 20 goals in 27 games, the most by a Tar Heel since Casey Nogueira in 2008.
 Her eight game-winning goals also led the nation.
 She was named first-team All-ACC and first-team All-American; won the TopDrawerSoccer National Player of the Year award, the Hermann Trophy (the first Tar Heel winner since Crystal Dunn in 2012), and the Honda Sports Award for soccer; and was nominated for the Best Female College Athlete ESPY Award.

+Faasse scored 11 goals in 21 games in her senior year in 2025, ranking second on the team in scoring while leading the Tar Heels in minutes played.
+Unseeded in the NCAA tournament, she scored twice in a 3–1 win over Tennessee in the first round.
+The team lost to TCU in the third round on penalties, with Faasse missing hers.
+She was named third-team All-ACC after the season.